gruns/blagoblag/content/blog/2016/jul/29/intro-to-threat-modeling.rst

 database.
 Our private key could be comprised via RCE vulnabilities in a process or arbitrary file disclosure.

-Vectors will also be recurisve; "compromise my laptop" is both a vector to getting my credentials, and also something which needs specific technical vectors to accomplish.
+Vectors will also be recursive; "compromise my laptop" is both a vector to getting my credentials, and also something which needs specific technical vectors to accomplish.
 Your list of vectors will probably be long, really long.
 That's ok.
 You are *not* making a list of everything you're going to need to